 Queen Elizabeth National Park emerges as a haven for bird enthusiasts, boasting nearly half of Uganda’s bird species.
 As vibrant plumes dance amidst the verdant landscape, the park’s avian diversity is a testament to its ecological richness.

-Trek Africa Tours orchestrates captivating game and boat cruise safaris, leading you into the heart of Queen Elizabeth National Park’s wonders.
+Trek Africa Expeditions orchestrates captivating game and boat cruise safaris, leading you into the heart of Queen Elizabeth National Park’s wonders.
 Whether it’s tracking lions, soaring in hot air balloons, or immersing in the park’s vibrant biodiversity, this destination promises an unforgettable journey into Uganda’s wilderness.